Glasgow Life

 Glasgow Life is the principal trading name and brand of Culture and Sport Glasgow, a charity based in Glasgow, Scotland.
-It is an Arms' Length External body from Glasgow City Council, with operating responsibility for managing the arts, music, sports, events, festivals, libraries and learning programmes for the council.
+It is an Arm's Length External Organisation, separate from Glasgow City Council, with operating responsibility for managing the arts, music, sports, events, festivals, libraries and learning programmes for the council.
 It is the 14th largest charity, by income, in Scotland, and its formation has been described as "one of the highest profile transfers of functions from a council to a charitable Trust in the UK" and that "...the inclusion of libraries was unprecedented".

 History

 Culture and Sport Glasgow was formed as a company in December 2006, and a registered charity from February 2007.
 The organisation's board agreed to adopt the name and brand "Glasgow Life" in January 2010.